darstash/lter-grassland-rocks/README.md

 # Workflow
 ## L1 Folder

-Each LTER site has its own R script for initial merging of datasets across that site that fit our criteria and cleaning.
-There is a script that pulls in SPEI 3, 6, 9, and 12, for each site and combines them into one file.
+Each LTER site has its own R script for initial merging and cleaning of datasets across that site that fit our criteria.
+There is a separate script that pulls in SPEI 3, 6, 9, and 12 for each site and combines them into one file.
 Following these, there is a script to combine all the sites' data into one file and another script that combines all the sites' data with the SPEI data into one file.

 ## L2 Folder
 There is a script to calculate dominance and diversity (richness and evenness) and another to calculate resistance and resilience.
 For each analysis we carried out, there is a separate script (e.g. analyses_LMM_L2.R, analyses_sem_L2.R).